manishalankala/tasks/task1.md

 Ingress exposes HTTP and HTTPS routes from outside the cluster to services within the cluster.
 Traffic routing is controlled by rules defined on the Ingress resource.

+If you want session affinity on pod-to-service routing, you can set the SessionAffinity: ClusterIP field on a Service object

 service1.yaml

 ```